DevOpsPlayground/atlantis-automation/README.md

 ![Atlantis webpage output](/image/atlantis_webpage.png)

-Finally to destroy workspaces you can enable  workspace_auto_destroy future using in Terraform.
-Atlantis will automatically destroy the workspace associated with a pull request after it is closed or merged into the main branch.

 Make sure that workspaces are properly cleaned up after the completion of pull requests, helping to maintain a clean and manageable infrastructure environment.